 Look who was there as a witness to their evil deed: “The witnesses laid down their clothes at the feet of a young man named SAUL.”

 God Begins To Move Outside Israel.

 In the wake of Israel’s rejection, God wasted no time in shifting gears.
-The very next chapter, Acts 8, records that the Holy Spirit brought Phillip to a man from Ethiopia.
+The very next chapter, Acts 8, records that the Holy Spirit brought Phillip, literally raptured him, to a man from Ethiopia.
 He was a eunuch who was reading from the scroll of Isaiah, but he didn’t understand what he was reading.
 Philip used this passage to preach the gospel to him, the man got saved, and Phillip water baptized him.
 Then The Holy Spirit raptured Phillip again and whisked him away to another place.
 Amazing!

 The meeting of these two men is the first time GOD BEGAN TO MOVE OUTSIDE ISRAEL.
 He is reaching out and saving Gentiles!
 HALLELUJAH!

 The Three Sons Of Noah.

 Please join me for Part 11.
-We’ll begin looking at the rest of Acts in our series of Rightly Dividing The Word Of God:
+We’ll begin looking at the rest of the book of Acts in our series of Rightly Dividing The Word Of God: